kstenerud/streamux/README.md

 A 9/5 header (9 bit length, 5 bit ID, which would result in a 16 bit header) would be conceptually viewed as:

     llllllllliiiiirt

+A 6/0 header (6 bit length, 0 bit id, which would result in an 8 bit header) would be conceptually viewed as:

+    llllllrt

 ### Fields